ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

-- `subnetID` is the subnet whose assetID is requested.
+- `subnetID` is the Subnet whose assetID is requested.
 - `assetID` is the assetID for a subnet’s staking asset.

 #### **Example Call**